Automating defect detection with AI in manufacturing company

 Artificial intelligence is considered to be one feasible solution to significantly improve the process and therefore reduce the impact of defective products on customers by both preventive and reactive measures.
 Using a computer vision model, defect detection on the component level would prevent the defaulted unit to be assembled to become a defective product.
 On top of that, defective products are also detected to be taken away directly with robotic arms from being packaged.
 To implement this solution, the company needed to ensure that the AI model is trained well to deliver an accurate detection of defects.

 The challenges of building an AI defect detection

-To build the AI model that is able to accurately detect defective products in assembly lines as the company envisioned, it found several challenges, which mostly involved the AI model training process.
-One challenge was to build excellent quality training datasets that consist of cleanly labelled images and videos of well-conditioned and defective products, so that the AI model could identify defects and act properly.
+To build the AI model that can accurately detect defective products in assembly lines as the company envisioned, it found several challenges, which mostly involved the AI model training process.
+One challenge was to build excellent quality training datasets that consist of cleanly labeled images and videos of well-conditioned and defective products so that the AI model could identify defects and act properly.

 Another challenge is to significantly increase the speed and efficiency of the training process of the AI model.
 As the manufacturing company adopted lean production as its manufacturing philosophy, the company struggled to find ways to apply this value to be more efficient on AI model training – to achieve the same level of accuracy with less training data.

 “As we are used to being lean, there should be a unique 80/20 method to be efficient while still being rigorous in the quality when training the AI model (for defect detection).
 We were unsure what is the effective way to do this” – Mélanie, Head of Digital Transformation.

 Why Kili Technology

 As the challenges focus on being lean to achieve an excellent AI model performance at scale, the manufacturing company understood that it needed to find a partner that could offer simplicity and efficiency while delivering a high quality of training data.
 The company first explored Kili through the free trial offer and tested the tool.